Earn a graduate degree to become an educator, administrator or practitioner

 Leadership and healthcare administration

-• Nurse manager positions in hospitals, outpatient facilities and long-term care settings
+• Nurse manager and supervisor positions in hospitals, outpatient facilities and long-term care settings

 • Quality improvement leaders and project managers